XBrutalPandaX/Write-up/THM/Brooklyn-Nine-Nine.md

 80/tcp open  http
 ````
 ### FTP
-I didnt check if FTP has **Anonymous** login enabled but tried it and we can
+I didnt check if FTP has **Anonymous** login enabled but tried it and we can login as anonymous.

-navigathing  through we found this file
+navigating  through we found this file
 ```bash
 ftp> ls
 200 PORT command successful.
 Consider using PASV.